Setting up a Raspberry Pi (3)

 Once the power is disconnected, you can connect the USB Storage device.

-If the Raspberry Pi has already rebooted, just connect to it with SSH, and type: sudo shutdown, to safe shutdown the Raspberry Pi, than disconnect the power supply.
+If the Raspberry Pi has already rebooted, just connect to it with SSH, and type: sudo shutdown

 Yes I know, you can just pull the power as well, nowadays often without corrupting the Micro SD card, but it is just good practice to do it the safe way, the Right way.